leaf-ai/studio-go-runner/docs/interface.md

 ## Queuing

 The StudioML eco system relies upon a message queue to buffer work being sent by the StudioML client to any arbitrary runner that is subscribed to the experimenters choosen queuing service.
-StudioML support multiple queuing technologies including, AWS SQS, Google PubSub, local file system, and RabbitMQ.
+StudioML support multiple queuing technologies including, AWS SQS, local file system, and RabbitMQ.
 The reference implementation is RabbitMQ for the purposes of this present project.
+The go runner project supports SQS, and RabbitMQ.

 Additional queuing technologies can be added if desired to the StudioML (https://github.com/studioml/studio.git), and go runner (https://github.com/SentientTechnologies/studio-go-runner.git) code bases and a pull request submitted.